sallu93/Pokemon-Go-App-analysis/README.md

 # Pokemon Go!
 App analysis using Web Analytics and Machine learning

-In this project, we try to understand the success of the game app Pokemon Go using the programming language Python!
+In this project, we tried to understand the success of the game app Pokemon Go, using the programming language Python!

 -> Web scraping using BeautifulSoup was done to extract useful values from the raw HTML files.